 - The most significant and minor defects, as well as their ramifications

-- Test results for damp in the walls
+- Test results for dampness in the walls

 - Supporting wall modifications